fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Invoke-ServiceFabricEncryptText.md

 ## DESCRIPTION
 The **Invoke-ServiceFabricEncryptText** cmdlet encrypts secrets to include in the Service Fabric cluster manifest, application manifest, or application configurations.
+> [!NOTE]
+> The certificate used for encrypting text must have Data Encipherment as one of the Key Usage fields.

 Before you perform any operation on a Service Fabric cluster, establish a connection to the cluster by using the [Connect-ServiceFabricCluster](./Connect-ServiceFabricCluster.md) cmdlet.